subhero24/react-routing/README.md

 ```

 The history has all the same functions as your normal browser history object (go, back, forward, pushState, replaceState, ...)
-The react-sprout history also has one extra convenience function `navigate(url, { replace, state, title }`, which is a handy replacement for `pushState(state, title, url)` and `replaceState(state, title, url)`.
-A hook for this `navigate` function is available with `useNavigate` as a shortcut if your component does not need the whole `history` object.
+The react-sprout history also has one extra convenience function `navigate(url, { replace, state, title, sticky }`, which is a handy replacement for `pushState(state, title, url)` and `replaceState(state, title, url)`.
+For more info about the sticky option, see the `Suspense` part further in this document.
+A `useNavigate` hook shortcut is available for this `navigate` function if your component does not need the whole `history` object.

 ```javascript
 import { useNavigate } from 'react-sprout';